Maumagnaguagno/HyperTensioN/README.md

 #### Lifted preconditions
 It is impossible to propagate variables all the time, some variables must be bounded during run-time.
-Free-variables are created as empty strings, being used as pointers to their future values.
+Free variables are created as empty strings, being used as pointers to their future values.
-A ```generate([positive],[negative],free-variables)``` method will do the hard job, using positive preconditions to find possible values and unify accordingly, only yielding values that satisfy the preconditions requested.
+A ```generate([positive],[negative],free variables)``` method will do the hard job, using positive preconditions to find possible values and unify accordingly, only yielding values that satisfy the preconditions requested.
 The following example goes beyond this specification, using an instance variable to avoid cached positions created by other decomposition paths.
 You can always use ```if-else``` constructs to speed-up problem solving.
 Here it is clear that no state memory is created by Hypertension, that is why we use ```@visited_at```.